Riley-Py/UWaterloo-Work/U11 - Making Decisions/Phases of Making a Decision.md

 ### Making a Final Choice
 - Decision maker selects among final set of options
 ### Evaluating
-- Decision maker reflects on the entire process of making a decision, and see what can be done better
+- Decision maker reflects on the entire process of making a decision, and see what can be done better in the future

+#Making_decisions
+#Psych_207